 If [what the NYT revealed] is the narrow version of the NSA program, just how broad and indiscriminate was the surveillance under the program that Ashcroft, et al. would not approve? . . . .
-This is the real heart of the Comey story — What happened between September 2001 and October 2003, before Comey and Goldmsith came aboard?
+This is the real heart of the Comey story -- What happened between September 2001 and October 2003, before Comey and Goldmsith came aboard?
 Just how radical were the Administration's legal judgments?
 How extreme were the programs they implemented?
 How egregious was the lawbreaking?

 Amazingly, that key question goes completely unanswered in the IG Report.
 We still have absolutely no idea what the Government was doing regarding domestic spying ("Other Intelligence Activities") that -- even in the eyes of Far Right, Bush-appointed legal theorists who approved of the program the NYT revealed -- were so blatantly illegal that they would quit if they did not cease.
 Given that these programs allegedly stopped in 2004 once the DOJ refused to certify their legality, what possible justification is there for continuing to conceal blatantly criminal acts by our high government officials?
-While the IG Report fails to identify what these "Other Intelligence Activities" were, it does make crystal clear — on pp. 28-29 -- just how blatantly illegal they were (click on images to enlarge them):
+While the IG Report fails to identify what these "Other Intelligence Activities" were, it does make crystal clear -- on pp. 28-29 -- just how blatantly illegal they were (click on images to enlarge them):

 To say that "a viable legal rationale could not be found" and that there is no "legal basis to support" these Other Intelligence Activities is to say that they are criminal.
 And even DOJ lawyers so extreme that they were willing to approve the illegal NSA program we know about concluded this was so.
 Nonetheless, they went on for two years at least, and Bush ordered them to continue even after his own DOJ concluded they were criminal.
-Revealingly, Alberto Gonzales explicitly told top DOJ lawyers that the White House didn't care about their views that what Bush was doing was illegal because that renowned legal scholar -- George W. Bush himself — declared that they were legal:
+Revealingly, Alberto Gonzales explicitly told top DOJ lawyers that the White House didn't care about their views that what Bush was doing was illegal because that renowned legal scholar -- George W. Bush himself -- declared that they were legal:

 So here we have proof of clear presidential criminality as blatant as can be imagined: knowing his own DOJ believed these surveillance activities were criminal, Bush ordered them to continue anyway (and then only ordered them to cease once the entire top-level of his DOJ, in an election year, was on the verge of resigning in protest).
 Yet we still have no idea what these illegal activities were.
 The IG Report does nothing to illuminate this central question.
 And President Obama continues to actively impede the only meaningful avenues for disclosure and accountability: a Congressional investigation armed with subpoena power and/or a judicial adjudication of the legality of these acts.

-(3) When the Democratic-led Congress -- with Barack Obama on board — responded to the NSA scandal by enacting a law (the FISA Amendments Act of 2008) to legalize Bush's criminal surveillance programs and retroactively immunize the private-sector telecom lawbreakers, many of us wrote at the time that the law Obama supported actually authorized even broader eavesdropping powers than the illegal Bush program itself asserted.
+(3) When the Democratic-led Congress -- with Barack Obama on board -- responded to the NSA scandal by enacting a law (the FISA Amendments Act of 2008) to legalize Bush's criminal surveillance programs and retroactively immunize the private-sector telecom lawbreakers, many of us wrote at the time that the law Obama supported actually authorized even broader eavesdropping powers than the illegal Bush program itself asserted.
 The IG Report confirmed this to be the case:

 That, for me, remains the single most compelling evidence of how ludicrously broken and corrupt our political class is on a very bipartisan basis.
 George Bush gets caught red-handed breaking long-standing laws in how he spies on Americans.
 The "opposition party" which controls the Congress not only blocks any investigations and attempts to impose accountability.
 Far worse, they proceed to legalize the very criminal programs that were exposed and to vest even greater surveillance powers in the very administration that got caught deliberately breaking the law.

 (4) The IG Report makes very clear that John Yoo's legal opinions authorizing these surveillance programs were not merely wrong, but were something much worse: radically flawed and fundamentally inaccurate.
 The IG Report accuses Yoo of simply misstating the spying activities he was authorizing.
 His opinions steadfastly ignored the parts of FISA which made clear how illegal the administration's conduct was (Yoo, for instance, claimed that FISA did not apply to wartime but then ignored the provision of FISA that explicitly defined the President's eavesdropping powers during war).
-Yoo never once mentioned the key Supreme Court opinion — Youngstown — that defined presidential and Congressional powers in the modern era and made clear how invalid was Bush's claim that he had the right to break the law.
+Yoo never once mentioned the key Supreme Court opinion -- Youngstown -- that defined presidential and Congressional powers in the modern era and made clear how invalid was Bush's claim that he had the right to break the law.

 These were not legal opinions in any sense of the word.
 What happened, instead, is clear: Cheney and Addington knew that Yoo was a hardened ideologue who would authorize anything they wanted.
-So they purposely chose only him — a low-level Assistant Attorney General — to be "read into" the program, and then used his memos to give themselves legal cover.
+So they purposely chose only him -- a low-level Assistant Attorney General -- to be "read into" the program, and then used his memos to give themselves legal cover.
 The same thing happened in the realm of torture.
 This is what reveals how corrupt is the claim that Bush officials cannot be held accountable for the laws they broke because they had DOJ lawyers telling them it was legal.
 These legal opinions were anything but exercises in good faith.
-They were nothing more than bureaucratic cover to commit crimes, and — as the IG Report makes clear — ones that were as factually inaccurate as they were legally flawed (yet John Yoo remains on the faculty of Berkeley Law).
+They were nothing more than bureaucratic cover to commit crimes, and -- as the IG Report makes clear -- ones that were as factually inaccurate as they were legally flawed (yet John Yoo remains on the faculty of Berkeley Law).

-To accept the central premise of our political class — it's unfair to prosecute Bush officials for things that DOJ lawyers told them was legal — is to destroy the rule of law in the United States.
+To accept the central premise of our political class -- it's unfair to prosecute Bush officials for things that DOJ lawyers told them was legal -- is to destroy the rule of law in the United States.
 Presidents will always be able to find subservient John Yoos in the bowels of the DOJ willing to authorize anything they want to do.
 There is no such thing as a permission slip from an underling to commit felonies.
-Yet our political class — obviously motivated by their own self-interest — has decided in unison to endorse the principle that the existence of such documents should bar accountability even for clear crimes.
+Yet our political class -- obviously motivated by their own self-interest -- has decided in unison to endorse the principle that the existence of such documents should bar accountability even for clear crimes.

-(5) That these surveillance programs were criminal — no matter the ends to which they were used — has always been crystal clear.
+(5) That these surveillance programs were criminal -- no matter the ends to which they were used -- has always been crystal clear.
 But what has always been uninvestigated is whether these surveillance powers were systematically abused for purely political ends.
-The IG Report does not answer that because — lacking subpoena power — it cannot.
-All it does is survey various national security officials — the ones who agreed voluntarily to answer questions — to find out if they thought the programs were helpful.
+The IG Report does not answer that because -- lacking subpoena power -- it cannot.
+All it does is survey various national security officials -- the ones who agreed voluntarily to answer questions -- to find out if they thought the programs were helpful.
 Even that very limited and unreliable inquiry revealed that most eavesdropping leads had little or nothing to do with Terrorism.